2019 HSA contribution deadline extended to July 15, 2020 due to COVID-19

 Important note: All major health plan insurers have waived member cost sharing, including copays, coinsurance and deductibles for COVID-19 diagnostic testing provided at approved locations in accordance with CDC guidelines for all commercial insured, Medicaid and Medicare members.

-This means that HSA funds are not required for COVID-19 diagnostic testing.
+This means that HSA funds are not required for COVID-19 diagnostic testing and treatment (per the above criteria).
 In the event that a plan is not waiving these costs, individuals will be able to use HSA funds.
 See IRS Notice 2020-15 at irs.gov for more details.

 Optum Bank will continue to monitor developments to ensure you are armed with critical information that impacts you and your employees so you know what steps to take.